 Diabetes mellitus is a metabolic disease with hyperglycemia as its characteristics, which occurs due to abnormalities in insulin secretion, insulin work, or both.
-Common clinical manifestations are polyphagia, polydipsia, polyuria, weight loss, and tingling or pickling sensations^{1,2}.
+Common clinical manifestations are polyphagia, polydipsia, polyuria, weight loss, and tingling or pickling sensations.

-The WHO Global Report reported that in 2012 higherthan-optimal blood glucose was responsible for an additional 2.2 million deaths as a result of increased risks of cardiovascular and other diseases, for a total of 3.7 million deaths related to blood glucose levels in 2012.
+The WHO Global Report reported that in 2012 higher-than-optimal blood glucose was responsible for an additional 2.2 million deaths as a result of increased risks of cardiovascular and other diseases, for a total of 3.7 million deaths related to blood glucose levels in 2012.
 Many of these deaths (43%) occur under the age of 70.
-Globally, the incidence of high blood glucose from the community causes around 7% of deaths among men aged 20-69 and 8% among women aged 20-693.
+Globally, the incidence of high blood glucose from the community causes around 7% of deaths among men aged 20-69 and 8% among women aged 20-69.
 Diabetes Care in 2004 estimated that in 2030 the prevalence of diabetes mellitus in Indonesia will reach 21.3 million people.
-The Basic Health Research (Riskesdas) results in 2007 found that the proportion of causes of death due to diabetes mellitus in group age 45-54 year in urban areas was greater (14.7%) compared to rural areas rural areas (5.8%)4.
+The Basic Health Research (Riskesdas) results in 2007 found that the proportion of causes of death due to diabetes mellitus in group age 45-54 year in urban areas was greater (14.7%) compared to rural areas rural areas (5.8%).

 Type 2 diabetes mellitus (T2DM) was formerly known as non-insulin-dependent or adult-onset diabetes, due to the less effective use of insulin by cells in the body or because insulin resistance occurred.
-T2DM affects 90-95% of all diabetic sufferers5.
+T2DM affects 90-95% of all diabetic sufferers.
 High prevalence of T2DM is influenced by several such as modifiable factors and unmodified factors.
-Risk factors that cannot be modified are, for example, gender, age, race/ethnic, family history of diabetes mellitus, childbirth history with baby's weight>4000 grams, and low birth weight (<2500 grams).
-Whereas the modifiable risk factors are closely related to unhealthy lifestyles, such as overweight, abdominal/central obesity, lack of physical activity, alcohol consumption, hypertension, dyslipidemia, unbalanced diet, history of impaired glucose tolerance, and smoking habit^{6,7}.
+Risk factors that cannot be modified are, for example, gender, age, race/ethnic, family history of mellitus, childbirth history weight>4000 grams, and low birth weight (<2500 grams).
+Whereas the modifiable risk factors are closely related to unhealthy lifestyles, such as overweight, abdominal/central obesity, lack of physical activity, alcohol consumption, hypertension, dyslipidemia, unbalanced diet, history of impaired glucose tolerance, and smoking habit.

 Diabetes mellitus is also called as a "silent killer" because the complications related disease it provokes in all organs of the body.
 Diseases that will be caused include heart disease, kidney disease, wounds that are difficult to heal and rot/gangrene, strokes and even patients with severe DM undergo amputation of limbs due to decay.
 This complication occurs in both type 1 and type 2 diabetes mellitus patients.
-Diabetes complications are classified as microvascular and macrovascular.
-Microvascular much higher than macrovascular51. prevalence is Microvascular complications include neuropathy, nephropathy, and retinopathy, whereas macrovascular complications consist of cardiovascular diseases, stroke, and peripheral arterial disease (PAD)8.
+Diabetes complications are classified as microvascular macrovascular. and Microvascular than macrovascular. prevalence is much higher include Microvascular complications neuropathy, nephropathy, and retinopathy, whereas macrovascular complications consist of cardiovascular diseases, stroke, and peripheral arterial disease (PAD).

-Diabetic foot ulcer syndrome is defined as the presence of foot ulcers is associated with neuropathy, PAD, and infections which are the main causes of amputation9.
+Diabetic foot ulcer syndrome is defined as the presence of foot ulcers is associated with neuropathy, PAD, and infections which are the main causes of amputation.

-To reduce its incidence, complications, and also to achieve good metabolic control in patients with type 2 diabetes mellitus, both pharmacological therapy and non-pharmacological therapy in the form of lifestyle improvements should be applied10.
+To reduce its incidence, complications, and also to achieve good metabolic control in patients with type 2 diabetes mellitus, both pharmacological therapy and nonpharmacological therapy in the form of lifestyle improvements should be applied .